 Vision Éternel Mentioned In Vision Lunar Interview For OccultBlackMetal Zine

-Vision Éternel was briefly mentioned in an interview with Vision Lunar.
-The interview was conducted for OccultBlackMetal Zine.
+Vision Éternel was briefly mentioned in an interview with Alexandre Julien regarding Vision Lunar.
+The interview was conducted for OccultBlackMetal Zine between October 22nd and 24th of 2015.
+The full interview can be read on OccultBlackMetal Zine.

-Here are some snippets of the interview which mention Vision Éternel:
+For archival purposes, the snippets of the interview which mention Vision Éternel are now presented here:

 -This is the first recording to be released in eight years, can you tell us a little bit more about what happened during that time?